amandaquaglio/test-reader/README.md

 |/home/amandaq/projects/my-android-app/app/src/test/java/SumActivityTest.java|should show sum|Component|

 Note in the example above, that we used extends, because the types are in the path.
 If you have different tests in different paths, you can't use extension.

+## Notes
+This first version only exports to Google Spreadsheets.
+With this, you can create many view at Google Data Studio to manage your tests.